RasaHQ/rasalit/README.md

 git clone git@github.com:RasaHQ/rasalit.git
 cd rasalit

-RASA_PROJECT_DIR=/path/to/my_rasa_project docker-compose up -d
+RASA_PROJECT_DIR=/path/to/my_rasa_project OVERVIEW_FOLDER=/path/to/gridresults docker-compose up -d
 ```

-Where `/path/to/my_rasa_project` is the (relative or absolute) path to the Rasa project you want to examine.
+Where `/path/to/my_rasa_project` is the (relative or absolute) path to the Rasa project you want to examine and `/path/to/gridresults` is the path to the results of the cross-validation as documented [above](#overview).
 Wait for a few seconds and you should be able to access all the Rasalit apps by going to http://localhost:8000.

 ## Contribute